ankitalodha05/terraformer-azure-guide/terraformer-ai-cleanup-guide.md

 ### Run MCP server (stdio mode) using Docker

-You do NOT need to run it separately if your cagent YAML starts it as a tool, but Docker-based setup is most stable.
+NOTE: "You do NOT need to run it separately if your cagent YAML starts it as a tool, but Docker-based setup is most stable".

 Test Docker is running: